 - A personal statement including purpose in applying, interest in the field in general, the program specifically, commitment to a career in cognitive and behavioral science following the degree, community service or outreach, past research experience, and, if the applicant desires, examples of success in overcoming any challenges faced in career path goals.
 This personal statement is mandatory and should not exceed one page.

-- Previous research experience is encouraged but not required for the MS in CaBS program.
+- Previous research experience is not required for the MS in CaBS program.
 However, if the applicant has previous research experience, the applicant is encouraged to include a list of references for any posters or papers that were related to the research in the personal statement, along with letters of recommendation from former teachers or mentors who can attest to the student’s prior research experience.

 The admissions committee for the MS in CaBS program will consider multiple factors beyond GPA and academic record.
 Factors including research experience, undergraduate program curriculum and objectives, honors and awards, community service and outreach, responsibilities outside of academia including family, and success in overcoming any challenges, if these have been discussed by the applicant, will all be considered when evaluating the application.
 Only full-time students will be accepted.